afeld/bootstrap-toc/CONTRIBUTING.md

 Hi there—thanks for being interested in contributing!
 For starters, all questions, feature suggestions, and bug reports/fixes are welcome.
 That being said, some goals of this plugin are to stay simple/small, "just work", and not require a lot of configuration, so please don't be offended if any feature requests are politely declined.
+For any feature/configuration additions, you might want to open an issue explaining the idea first before going through the trouble of implementing it.

 ## Manual testing